-All of the dependency-check clients (CLI, Maven, Gradle, Ant, Jenkins) can be configured to use a proxy to connect to the Internet.
+Legacy proxy configuration can be configured in any of the dependency-check integrations (CLI, Maven, Gradle, Ant, Jenkins).
 See the configuration settings for each:

 In some cases if you setup a proxy the connection may still fail due to certificate